Go Green for Good

 This post may contain affiliate links, which help support this blog.
 Always consult your doctor before trying a new health, fitness, or beauty routine.
 Please read my disclaimer for more info.

-Anyway, now that I’ve pretty much finished switching to green beauty, I’ve decided to start focusing on how I can be green around my home and with my habits.
-I am by no means an expert, but I wanted to share the things I’ve researched and learned and what I plan to do!
+Now that I’ve finished switching to green beauty, I’ve decided to start focusing on how I can be green and sustainable around my home and with my habits.
+I am by no means an expert on sustainable living or zero-waste.
+But I wanted to share the things I’ve researched and learned and what I plan to do, because I believe all small steps matter!
 It’s going to be a journey like anything else.
 It’s easier to find eco-friendly and toxic-free products now than years ago.
 Don’t get overwhelmed.
 Take it one step at a time, and tackle one area of your life.
 I started with food, then beauty.
 Now my home!

 What makes something Green?